-- Consistency of Capital Program with Parks, Recreation, and Open Space Master Plan recommendations.

 - Parks, Recreation and Open Space Master Plan regularly updated in a timely manner - Implementation status of Master Plan recommendations - Miles of greenway links developed - Amount/percent of funding devoted to parks and open space improvements and maintenance in annual budget.

-The City shall review and update the Parks, Recreation and Open Space Master Plan every five (5) years, as needed.
+Policy 7.4.1 The City shall review and update the Parks, Recreation and Open Space Master Plan every five (5) years, as needed.
 An update is due in FY2023.

-The Parks, Recreation and Open Space Master Plan shall include an implementation plan indicating which activity-based recreational facilities, activities and programs will be added to existing and future parks in the City.

-The City shall develop and incorporate into the annual budget the necessary funding for park and open space improvements and maintenance as may be prescribed in the Parks, Recreation, and Open Space Master Plan.

-The City shall ~~by 2025 develop park and open space greenways linkages along collector streets throughout the City for pedestrian and bicycle access and connectivity~~ in accordance with the recommended bicycle network map contained in the City's Transportation Master Plan.
+Policy 7.4.2 The Parks, Recreation and Open Space Master Plan shall include an implementation plan indicating which activity-based recreational facilities, activities and programs will be added to existing and future parks in the City.
+Policy 7.4.3 Incorporate into the annual budget the necessary funding for park and open space improvements and maintenance as may be prescribed in the Parks, Recreation, and Open Space Master Plan.
+Policy 7.4.4 The City shall develop park and open space greenways linkages along collector streets throughout the City for pedestrian and bicycle access and connectivity in accordance with the recommended bicycle network map contained in the City's Transportation Master Plan.
+Policy 7.4.5 The City shall work with the Community Redevelopment Agency and a private partner (or partners), to the extent appropriate, to implement plans for a civic

+2035-2045 Comprehensive Plan

+Parks and Recreation Element

-The City shall work with the Community Redevelopment Agency ~~and a private partner (or partners), to the extent appropriate, to implement plans for construct a civic plaza~~Central Town Square ~~at the future City Hall site through the Downtown Revitalization P3 project, in order to enhance civic open space cultural and public~~ recreational opportunities in the Central Business District.
+plaza at the future City Hall site through the Downtown Revitalization P3 project, in order to enhance civic open space cultural and public recreational opportunities in the Central Business District.
 Public realm enhancements, such as new street furniture and decorative elements, may be considered for the centrally located MOCA plaza to ensure cohesiveness throughout this central civic campus.

+Policy 7.4.6

-The City shall work with the Community Redevelopment Agency to ~~continue efforts constructing and enhancing a recreational public waterfront park spaces through the Griffing Park and Center project and at Breezeswept Park to enhance recreational opportunities.~~
+The City shall work with the Community Redevelopment Agency to continue efforts constructing and enhancing a-recreational public Waterfront Park spaces through the Griffing Park and Center project and at Breezeswept Park.

+Policy 7.4.7

-The City shall coordinate with Miami-Dade County to incorporate ~~relevant aspects of the County's Blueway Water Recreation Access Plan (WRAP)~~ into North Miami's existing and future park development to ~~encourage improve~~ waterfront access and to address the creation of a gateway park along Biscayne Canal for recreation. ~~Opportunities to implement this policy via North Bayshore Park shall be explored with the property's lessor, Florida DEP.~~
+The City shall coordinate with Miami-Dade County to incorporate relevant aspects of the County's Water Recreation Access Plan (WRAP) into North Miami's existing and future park development to improve waterfront access and to address the creation of a gateway park along Biscayne Canal for recreation.
+Opportunities to implement this policy via North Bayshore Park shall be explored with the property's lessor, Florida DEP.

+Policy 7.4.8

-The City and the CRA ~~shall continue to explore options for the reuse of the Scott Galvin Center shall examine sites for athletic venues, particularly Olympic as a state-of-the-art training facilities, and continue implementation of the Cagni Park project for an urban recreation complex that includes a large gymnasium, indoor basketball and racquetball courts, swimming pools, exercise and weight training rooms, conference rooms and locker rooms.
-These facilities will help attract as part of a community redevelopment component of the Central Business Commercial District.~~
+The City and the CRA shall continue to explore options for the reuse of the Scott Galvin Center as a state-of-the-art training facility and continue implementation of the Cagni Park project.
+These facilities will help attract community redevelopment of the Central Business Commercial District.

+Policy 7.4.9

-~~Integrate into the Parks, Recreation and Open Space Master Plan recommendations of the City's Repetitive Loss Master Plan for multi-purpose passive parks that provide both recreation and flood risk reduction benefits.~~
+Integrate into the Parks, Recreation and Open Space Master Plan recommendations of the City's Repetitive Loss Master Plan for multi-purpose passive parks that provide both recreation and flood risk reduction benefits.

 Open Space Provision and Landscaping in Private Development

+Objective 7.5

 Ensure that adequate open space, tree cover, and landscaping is provided in connection with new development and redevelopment in accordance with the City's Land Development Regulations (LDR).

-- Adequacy of new park sites acquired by the City or contributed through development or redevelopment to serve additional demand from development and redevelopment.
+Potential Performance Indicators:

-- Acreage of recreational open space and types of recreational facilities provided in private development - Share of private open space as a percent of City-wide acreage - Types of private recreational facilities - Number/percent of users served by private open space and recreational facilities - Percent of private open space and recreational facilities that is accessible for public use (and to what extent)
+- Acreage of recreational open space and types of recreational facilities provided in private development - Share of private open space as a percent of City-wide acreage - Types of private recreational facilities - Number/percent of users served by private open space and recreational facilities